//this is the mailchimp popup form //ShareThis code for sharing images

 As an employer, you need to take active measures that ensure your employees pick your company and stay for the long haul.
 This depends on building an engaged workforce where employees are recognized for their contributions.

-The best way to accomplish this is through effective performance management.
+The best way to accomplish this is through effective performance management (and having a solid performance management tool can make a world of difference!).

 Why Performance Management Matters